Who defined the word addition. The history of the emergence of arithmetic operations. Examples of the use of the word addition in the literature

 HISTORY OF THE ACTION OF ADDITION FROM ANCIENT TIMES TO THE PRESENT DAYS.

-In mathematics lessons, we constantly work with one of the mathematical actions - addition, and we wondered when people first began to add, who and when gave names to the components of this action, and what else interesting you can learn about the action of addition.
+In mathematics lessons, we constantly work with one of the mathematical operations - addition, and we thought about when people first began to add, who and when gave the names to the components of this action, and what else can be learned about the addition action.

-Gradually we learned that everyone needs mathematics Everyday life.
-Everyone has to count in life; we often use (without noticing it) knowledge about the quantities of length, time, and mass.
+Gradually, we learned that everyone needs mathematics in everyday life.
+Everyone has to count in life, we often use (without noticing it) knowledge about the quantities of length, time, mass.
 We realized that mathematics is an important part of human culture.

-This paper examines a number of interesting questions about the action of addition as one of the basic arithmetic operations.
+This paper considers a number interesting questions about the operation of addition, as one of the basic arithmetic operations.

-Since ancient times, people have been counting objects.
-People have been learning to perform arithmetic operations for more than a thousand years.
+Since ancient times, people have counted objects.
+People have been learning how to do arithmetic for over a thousand years.

-Human fingers were not only the first calculating device, but also the first computing machine.
+Human fingers were not only the first counting instrument, but also the first calculating machine.
 Nature itself provided man with this universal counting tool.
-For many peoples, fingers (or their joints) played the role of the first counting device in any trade transactions.
-For most of the people's everyday needs, their help was quite enough.
+For many peoples, fingers (or their joints) played the role of the first counting device in any trading operations.
+For most of the everyday needs of people, their help was enough.

-However, the calculation results were recorded different ways : notching, counting sticks, knots, etc. For example, knot counting was highly developed among the peoples of pre-Columbian America.
-Moreover, the system of nodules also served as storage and chronicle, having a rather complex structure.
-However, using it required good memory training.
+However, counting results were recorded in various ways.: notching, counting sticks, knots, etc. For example, the peoples of pre-Columbian America had a highly developed knot count.
+Moreover, the system of nodules also served as a storage and chronicle, having a rather complex structure.
+However, its use required a good memory training.

-Many number systems go back to finger counting, for example, pentary (one hand), decimal (two hands), decimal (fingers and toes), magnum (total number of fingers and toes for the buyer and seller).
-For many peoples, fingers remained a counting instrument for a long time, even at the highest levels of development.
+Many number systems go back to counting on the fingers, for example, five-fold (one hand), decimal (two hands), vigesimal (fingers and toes), forty-fold (the total number of fingers and toes of the buyer and seller).
+For many peoples, the fingers of the hands remained for a long time a counting tool even at the highest levels of development.

-Famous medieval mathematicians recommended finger counting as an auxiliary tool, which allows quite efficient systems accounts.
+Well-known medieval mathematicians recommended finger counting as an auxiliary tool, which allows quite effective counting systems.

-However, in different countries and at different times they considered it differently.
+However, in different countries and at different times considered differently.

-Despite the fact that among many peoples the hand is a synonym and the actual basis of the numeral “five,” among different peoples, when counting with fingers from one to five, the index and thumb can have different meanings.
+Despite the fact that for many peoples the hand is a synonym and the actual basis of the numeral "five", for different peoples with a finger count from one to five, the index and thumb can have different meanings.

-Italians count on their fingers thumb indicates the number 1, and the index finger indicates the number 2; when the Americans and the British count, the index finger means the number 1, and the middle finger - 2, in this case the thumb represents the number 5.
-And the Russians start counting on their fingers, bending the little finger first, and end with the thumb, indicating the number 5, while the index the finger was compared with the number 4.
-But when the number is shown, the index finger is put out, then the middle and ring finger.
+The Italians when counting on the fingers thumb indicates the number 1, and the index - the number 2; when the Americans and the British count, the index finger means the number 1, and the middle finger means 2, in this case the thumb represents the number 5.
+And the Russians start counting on the fingers, bending the little finger first, and end with the thumb indicating the number 5, while the index the finger was compared with the number 4.
+But when they show the number, they put up the index finger, then the middle and ring fingers.

 Each nation had its own arithmetic operations.
 And they were all used to perform operations on numbers.
-For a long time, people performed addition of numbers only orally with the help of some objects - fingers, pebbles, shells, beans, sticks.
+For a long time, people performed addition of numbers only verbally with the help of any objects - fingers, pebbles, shells, beans, sticks.

-In ancient India they found a way to add numbers in writing.
-When calculating, they wrote down numbers with a stick on sand poured onto a special board.
+In ancient India, they found a way to add numbers in writing.
+When calculating, they wrote down the numbers with a stick on the sand, poured on a special board.

-Indian sages suggested writing numbers in a column - one below the other; The answer is written down below.
+Indian sages suggested writing numbers in a column - one under the other; the answer is written below.

-IN Ancient Egypt for addition, a hieroglyph in the form of walking legs was used.
-The direction of the legs coincided with the direction of the letter, which means that you need to perform addition.
+V Ancient Egypt for addition, a hieroglyph in the form of walking legs was used.
+The direction of the legs coincided with the direction of the letter, which means that addition must be performed.

-IN Ancient Rus' Russian people in their calculations used only two arithmetic operations - addition and subtraction and called them doubling and bifurcation.
+V Ancient Russia Russian people in their calculations used only two arithmetic operations - addition and subtraction, and called them doubling and bifurcation.

 Some signs for addition appeared in antiquity, but until the 15th century there was almost no generally accepted sign.
 There are several points of view on how the sign for addition appeared.

-The “+” sign first appears in print in the book “A Quick and Beautiful Account for Merchants.”
-It was written by the Czech mathematician Jan Widmann in 1489.
+For the first time, the “+” sign appears in print in the book “A Quick and Beautiful Account for Merchants”.
+It was written by the Czech mathematician Jan Widman in 1489.

-Man has always sought to simplify and speed up the solution of expressions, and this led to the creation of computing devices.
-Ancient peoples used the abacus calculating device for calculations.
+Man has always sought to simplify and speed up the solution of expressions, and this has led to the creation of computing devices.
+The ancient peoples used the abacus counting device in calculations.

 Abacus is a counting board used for arithmetic calculations in Ancient Greece and Rome.
-The abacus board was divided into strips by lines; counting was carried out using 5 stones and bones placed on the strips.
-In China and Japan, oriental abaci made of 7 stones were common: Chinese suan-pan and Japanese - soroban.
+The abacus board was divided by lines into stripes, the count was carried out with the help of 5 stones and bones placed on the strips.
+In China and Japan, oriental abacuses of 7 bones were common: Chinese suan-pan and Japanese - soroban.

-For almost three centuries, talented scientists, engineers and designers have created mechanical calculating machines that make it easier to perform four mathematical operations.
+For almost three centuries, talented scientists, engineers and designers have been creating mechanical calculating machines that make it easier to perform the four mathematical operations.

-At the beginning of the 19th century, the French inventor Carl Thomas took advantage of the ideas of the famous German scientist Leibniz and invented a calculating machine for performing 4 arithmetic operations and called it an arithmometer.
-Adding machines until the early 1970s. remained good assistants to computer scientists of all countries.
+At the beginning of the 19th century, the French inventor Karl Thomas, took advantage of the ideas of the famous German scientist Leibniz and invented a calculating machine for performing 4 arithmetic operations and called it an adding machine.
+Adding machines until the early 1970s remained good helpers of calculators of all countries.

-And 20 years ago, small devices were made that performed complex calculations in a matter of seconds - calculators.
+And 20 years ago, small devices were made that perform complex calculations in a matter of seconds - calculators.
 A calculator is an electronic computing device.
-Calculators can be desktop or (pocket) calculators built into computers, cell phones, and even wristwatches.
-But a computer performs various mathematical operations even faster than a calculator.
-All these are human assistants when counting.
+Calculators can be desktop or (pocket) calculators, calculators built into computers, cell phones, and even wristwatches.
+But even faster than a calculator, a computer performs various mathematical operations.
+All these are assistants to a person in counting.
 Despite all the advantages of the computer age, there is the fact that many adults have forgotten how to count without a calculator.
 And many children even count on their fingers - this is very inconvenient.
-Therefore, I propose to learn to count “like an adult”, using mathematical techniques - ways to memorize the table of addition within 20 and quickly count without a calculator and fingers.
-Clever math tricks will allow you to add in your head instantly.
+Therefore, I propose to learn how to count "in an adult way", using mathematical tricks - ways to memorize the addition table within 20 and quick counting without a calculator and fingers.
+Cunning mathematical tricks will allow you to instantly add in your mind.
 At first glance, these techniques seem confusing and incomprehensible.
-But once you understand them and bring their implementation to automaticity, you will understand how simple, convenient and easy these techniques are.
+But having understood them and bringing the execution to automaticity, you will understand how simple, convenient and easy these techniques are.
 Count faster, count better!

 From interviews with subject teachers, we learned that the action of addition is actively used in other sciences.

-As a result of addition, a complex word is formed with several roots: snowfall, cinema, forest park.
+As a result of addition, a complex word-word with several roots is formed: snowfall, cinema, forest park.

 Biology .
 Topic: "Human nutrition" (biology teacher)